-Keyways are present on many circular parts, and in this case one half of a key would be in the shaft and the other in the circular part.
-The key prevents slippage during the rotation of the assembly.
-In figure 5.25, you see a line segment of any length drawn vertically from the west quadrant of the 2.5 circle.
-Again, select the Line tool; pick the west quadrant of the 2.5 circle for the first point and any point vertically above the first.
-Draw a line segment by picking the Line tool on the Draw toolbar and pick the north quadrant of the 5.0 diameter circle.
-Draw a line to the north quadrant of the 0.75 circle as shown in figure 5.22.
+So draw a line segment by picking the Line tool on the Draw toolbar and pick the north quadrant of the 5.0 diameter circle and draw a line to the north quadrant of the 0.75 circle as shown in figure 5.22.
 Press ENTER to finish the line segment.
 Next, you will proceed to detailing the two 0.625 holes.